soffes/blog/published/2010-07-19-hello-internet-old-spice-guy-and-retweet-contests/hello-internet-old-spice-guy-and-retweet-contests.markdown

 ---
-tags:
+title: "Hello Internet: Old Spice Guy & Retweet Contests"
-- video
+categories: video hello-internet
-- hellointernet
 ---

-# Hello Internet: Old Spice Guy & Retweet Contests

 I had a lot of ideas for my Hello Internet series, so I'm going to do one a day until I run out or get busy.